micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 }
 ```

-Now the functions are correclty implemented.
+Now the functions are correctly implemented.
 The timer needs several things to
 measure the time spent in a function:

- 1. Start the timer before the function, get an intial timestamp
+ 1. Start the timer before the function, get an intial timestamp..
  2. Stop the timer after the function has returned, get another timestamp
- 3. Measure the delta between the two timestamp measured above.
+ 3. Calculate the delta between the two timestamps measured above.
- 4. Print the delta in a human readable.
+ 4. Print the delta in a human readable way.

 This basically means that the plugin will neeed a way to get the timestamps, as
-discussed before, by using the clock_gettime, and print it to the user by using
+discussed before, by using the _clock_gettime_, and print it to the user by using
-printf.
+_printf_.

-A tag can be provided by several parameters.
+A tag can provide several parameters.
 This will be usefull for the sack of
 the timer:

- * A parameter to identify what's is the timer's status (i.e. start or stop)
+ * A parameter to identify what the timer's status is (i.e. start or stop).
- * A parameter to identify the timer itself in a unique way by the dev
+ * A parameter to identify the timer itself in a unique way by the dev.
- * A parameter that is needed for header declaration .
+ * A parameter that is needed for header declaration.

-This would look like that in real life without any tools:
+Without any benchmark tools, this code would look like as follows:

 ```c